MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 > If your organization created multiple *Azure AD* tenants, select the one it uses for Collaborate.
 Click on badge icon on the *right* of the screen to view the list of available tenants.
 > If your organization opened multiple accounts in Partner Center, select the one it uses for Collaborate.
 Click on the account name in the *left* navigation menu to view list of account.

-3. Once you are signed in, the Collaborate dashboard will appear, showing you the engagements, packages, and feedback, you are configured to see.
+> [TIP!]

-   > [!NOTE]
+>
-   > If you are not a member of any programs or engagements, the lists will be blank.
-You need to join or request access an engagement to interact with content or feedback.
+> Before you can download content or submit feedback, you need to join an engagement.
+Depending on how engagement is configured, you will need to:
+* join via portal
+* request access via portal

-Before you can download content or submit feedback, you need to join an engagement.
-Some engagements require an invitation from **Engagement Owner** or **Power User** (when your organization is already added to an engagement).
-Other engagements are **Open** for users to join.
+* request an invitation from **Engagement Owner** or **Power User** (when your organization is already added to an engagement). this happens offline via other channels such as email.

+### Join an engagement

+3. When authentication is completed, you will see the homepage and the icons for programs, engagements, packages and feedback.
+4. Click on the engagements icon or **Engagements** item in the left navigation menu to open the list of engagements.
+5. Then, click on the **Join** button to browse list of *new* engagements available to you and your organization.

+> [TIP!]
+> Depending on how engagement is configured, owner approval might be required for users to join.
+Some of the engagaments only require acceptance of terms of use.

+6. Find the engagement you are interested in and click on its name.
+7. Page with detailed engagement information will open.
+Carefully review *Description* and *Terms of use* to make sure you understand engagement purpose and terms.
+8. Check *I accept Terms of Use* field and click **Join** or **Request Access** button.

+9. If owner approval *is not required* (**Join** option), engagement will be added to the engagement list and you can start using it.
+If you do not see the engagement - press **F5** to refresh the page.

+10. If owner approval *is required* you will be asked to provide justification for requesting access. *Engagement owner* ond *Power User* will be notified about access request via e-mail.
+They will review the request and configure engagement access.
+Usually they will notify you when, when access is granted.
+If you do not receive a notification, review the list of engagements to check if your access request was approved.